What to say to someone who miscarries

 - ‘At least you have more children to pour yourself into.’
 Again, how can you compare to the loss?

 - ‘You can try again.’
 Yes, there can be more children, but that doesn’t negate the life of the one that is lost.

 When actions speak louder than words

 Words aren’t the only ways to express sympathy and care.
-Showing up with food for the family, taking the other children for a few hours, cleaning the house, volunteering to take down the nursery and put baby things away, are all actions that speak the language of love to someone who has had a miscarriage.
+Showing up with food for the family, taking the other children for a few hours, and cleaning the house.
+Or, volunteering to take down the nursery and put baby things away, are all actions that speak the language of love to someone who has had a miscarriage.